monyxie/qr-lite/README.md

 ## Development

+Because qr-scanner-wechat's OpenCV Wasm module is bundled into a javascript file, causing said JS file to exceed Mozilla's 4MB JS file limit.
+A [modified version](https://github.com/monyxie/qr-scanner-wechat) is needed to workaround this.

+Prerequisites: yarn, pnpm(qr-scanner-wechat)

-1. Clone this repo.
+1. Clone this repo and sync the submodules.
-2. Run `yarn` to install dependencies.
+1. Run `yarn` to install dependencies.
+1. Run `yarn run prepare` to build the modified qr-scanner-wechat and copy it to `src/`.
-3. Run `yarn dev` to watch source files and automatically build the add-on when they change.
+1. Run `yarn dev` to watch source files and automatically build the add-on when they change.
-4. Load the temporary add-on by going to `about:debugging#/runtime/this-firefox`, then click "Load Temporary Add-on.." and choose `dist/manifest.json` in the project root.
+1. Load the temporary add-on by going to `about:debugging#/runtime/this-firefox`, then click "Load Temporary Add-on.." and choose `dist/manifest.json` in the project root.

 ## Building